 Classifies mentions as positive, negative, neutral, or mixed.
 Helps distinguish between features users complain about, features they celebrate, and features they're indifferent to.

-Flags when a question can't be answered from the existing transcript library — identifying where new research is needed before validation is possible.
+Explicitly flags when a question can't be answered from the existing transcript library — identifying where new primary research is needed before validation is possible.

 Data Ingestion Agent